-The taste test: I recently purchased the Sainsbury’s ‘Free From cream cheese spread’ and ‘Cheddar-style with caramelised onion’, on their own I have to say the taste was surprisingly nice!
+I recently purchased the Sainsbury’s ‘Free From cream cheese spread’ and ‘Cheddar-style with caramelised onion’, on their own I have to say the taste was surprisingly nice!
 However as soon as they were paired with foods I would normally eat with cheese such as salmon, apples or grapes – something just didn’t taste quite right (coconut salmon anyone?).
-I also assume that if you heated or cooked with these cheeses, the molecular interactions would not be the same as with dairy-based versions and you would probably be left equally disappointed.
+I also assumed that if you heated or cooked with these cheeses, the molecular interactions would not be the same as with dairy-based versions and you would probably be left equally disappointed.
 After my experience with the coconut smoked salmon, I didn’t personally venture into cooking territory.

 The Ingredients (found in the cheddar and garlic spread cheeses):

-COCONUT OIL: one of the better ingredients included in vegan cheeses.
+coconut oil: one of the better ingredients included in vegan cheeses.
 Touted as having anti-ageing benefits, antimicrobial properties, anti-cancer and weight loss effects – although none of these claims have actually been evaluated by the FDA.
 Nevertheless it does contain copious amounts of lauric acid, the fatty acid found in breast milk that gives babies many immune boosting health benefits.

-MODIFIED POTATO STARCH: despite the name this does not necessarily derive from potatoes, it seems to be an umbrella term for different base foods that can be used to produce starch such as corn.
+modified potato starch: despite the name this does not necessarily derive from potatoes, it seems to be an umbrella term for different base foods that can be used to produce starch such as corn.
 The starch derivatives are physically, enzymatically or chemically treated to modify their structural properties… this is mostly for texture.

-MAIZE STARCH: corn starch is from grain / wheat and acts as a thickening agent.
+maize starch: corn starch is from grain / wheat and acts as a thickening agent.
 It is lacking in nutritional value.

-GLYCERINE (Humectant): A fat used as a sweeter, to extend shelf life and to keep food moist.
+glycerine (humectant): A fat used as a sweeter, to extend shelf-life and to keep food moist.